 Highest Flat Rate Cashback Card: UOB One Card

 UOB One Card is arguably one of the best flat rate cashback card in the country.
 For consumers who are willing to manage their expenses closely and make effort to maximize their awards, UOB One card can provide up to 5% cash back on every S$1 of expense.
 With this card, you can save not just on grocery, but also on dining, entertainment, travel, shopping and many other things you like to spend money on.
 It also comes with a petrol discount of up to 24% at SPC and Caltex.

-UOB One card is quite accessible for most people with only S$128.4 of annual fee that comes with a first year waiver.
+UOB One card is a great flat rate cashback card with an annual fee of S$192.6 that is waived for the first year.
 One of its few downsides is that its cash rebate is capped at S$1,200 per year, but that's still more than most other cards in the market.
 We highly recommend UOB One card for anyone who want to save on all their expenses and want to consolidate cashback card into one and reduce number of annoying monthly bills.